yumengdong/Data-Engineer-Nanodegree-Udacity/Project_Data Warehouse/README.md

 Create Table Schemas:
 1. Design schemas for your fact and dimension tables
-2. Write a SQL CREATE statement for each of these tables in sql_queries.py
+2. Write a SQL CREATE statement for each of these tables in `sql_queries.py`
-3. Complete the logic in create_tables.py to connect to the database and create these tables
+3. Complete the logic in `create_tables.py` to connect to the database and create these tables
-4. Write SQL DROP statements to drop tables in the beginning of create_tables.py if the tables already exist.
-This way, you can run create_tables.py whenever you want to reset your database and test your ETL pipeline.
+4. Write SQL DROP statements to drop tables in the beginning of `create_tables.py` if the tables already exist.
+This way, you can run `create_tables.py` whenever you want to reset your database and test your ETL pipeline.
 5. Launch a redshift cluster and create an IAM role that has read access to S3.
-6. Add redshift database and IAM role info to dwh.cfg.
+6. Add redshift database and IAM role info to `dwh.cfg`.
-7. Test by running create_tables.py and checking the table schemas in your redshift database.
+7. Test by running `create_tables.py` and checking the table schemas in your redshift database.
 You can use Query Editor in the AWS Redshift console for this.

 ## Files used in this Project
 1. create_table.py: create your fact and dimension tables for the star schema in Redshift.